CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 The [`StretchedInterfaces`](@ref) method allows a tighter control on the vertical spacing at the surface.
 That is, we can prescribe a constant spacing over the top `surface_layer_height`  below which the grid spacing increases following a prescribed stretching law.
-The downside is that neither the final grid depth nor the total number of vertical cells can be prescribed.
+The downside here is that neither the final grid depth nor the total number of vertical cells can be prescribed.
-The final depth we get is greater or equal from what we prescribed via the keyword argument `depth` and also the total number of faces depends on the stretching law.
+The final depth we get is greater or equal from what we prescribe via the keyword argument `depth`.
+Also, the total number of cells we end up with depends on the stretching law.

 The three grids below have constant 20-meter spacing for the top 120 meters.
-We prescribe to all `depth = 750` meters and we apply power-law stretching for depths below 120 meters.
+We prescribe to all three a `depth = 750` meters and we apply power-law stretching for depths below 120 meters.
 The bigger the power-law stretching factor is, the further the last face goes beyond the prescribed depth and/or with less total number of cells.

 ```@example vgrids